Meet MOOCs: These Online Certifications Will Help You With Your Soft Skills

 While the classes are free to take, the certifications range from free to $150.
 But don’t worry if you lack the cash: The MOOC providers on this list all provide financial aid options.
 Most certificates will end up being free after financial aid; some will be discounted up to 90%.

-MOOCs That Teach Important Soft Skills
+5 Online Courses That Teach Important Soft Skills

 Taught by the expert faculty of the University of California, Berkeley’s Greater Good Science Center, “Empathy and Emotional Intelligence at Work” is all about building trust, cooperation, empathy and conflict resolution skills.